-Score explanation: Briefly mentioned in Foundations of Biopsychosocial Change, Meliora in Medicine, and Primary Care Clerkship courses when discussing social determinants of health and non-pharmacologic treatment of chronic disease.
+Briefly mentioned in Foundations of Biopsychosocial Change, Meliora in Medicine, and Primary Care Clerkship courses when discussing social determinants of health and non-pharmacologic treatment of chronic disease.
 Environmental determinants are mentioned without any detail.

 As part of the Women's and Children's Health Basic Science Block in 3rd year, the session "Complementary Viewpoints: Climate Change and Health" includes a discussion of the relationships between health, food and water security, ecosystem health, and climate change.
-This is a part of the core curriculum for all medical students.